 In women’s sports, the tennis team reached the Sweet 16 of the NCAA Tournament for the eighth time in the last 10 years and the golf team finished with a No. 14 national ranking in its first year of competition.

 Those programs, plus the men’s tennis and men’s soccer teams, earned team bids to NCAA Tournaments.

 He has always been a director of action when it comes to facilities, and in his first year, projects were put in place at the West endzone of Memorial Stadium and a new player facility at Doug Kingsmore Stadium.
-He also announced plans for a new Littlejohn Coliseum.
+He also announced plans for a rebuilt Littlejohn Coliseum.

 The Tiger program had a strong finish to the 2012-13 academic year under Radakovich’s guidance.
 It finished with eight different teams achieving top-25 status.
 There were two ACC Championships recorded by the women’s track program.
 Both indoor track teams had top-25 finishes and both tennis teams had top-25 finishes in the spring.